-While it may not be the only Universal Studios in the world, by virtue of this one being in Japan — the nation that loves Harry Potter more than even Britain does — its Harry Potter themed rides and attractions are wonderful, spirited and literally dizzying.
+While it may not be the only Universal Studios in the world, by virtue of this one being in Japan — the nation that loves Harry Potter more than even Britain does — its Japan’s Universal Studio’s Harry Potter themed rides and attractions are wonderful, spirited and literally dizzying.
 Nothing in the UK itself comes close to capturing the magic of Harry Potter, and it’s amazing experiencing something so quintessentially British so far from the birthplace of Harry Potter himself.

 Most people come to Nara for its park, and it is honestly enough of a reason!
-The park is filled with wild deer roaming the paths and lush green grass.
+Nara park is filled with wild deer roaming the paths and lush green grass.
 They’re friendly, sweet and kind (especially if you have a snack in hand!)
 You can visit one of a hundred vendors who will sell you a bundle of crackers for ¥100, and the deer absolutely love them.
 So here’s the scoop: go up to a deer, cracker in hand, and bow to it.
 The deer will bow back, and then you feed it the cracker.
 And of course, make sure to get it on film.

 Photograph the country’s most epic and beautiful temple: Todai-ji

 One of the most historically important buildings in all of Japan is also one of the most beautiful.
-It houses the nation’s largest bronze buddha statue, is complete with a pagoda, enormous, lavishly decorated gates, and a belfry.
+Todai-ji temple houses the nation’s largest bronze buddha statue, is complete with a pagoda, enormous, lavishly decorated gates, and a belfry.
 Best of all, it sits smack dab in Nara Park, where deer roam around the temple freely.
 There may not be a more tranquil and awe-inspiring temple on Earth, honestly.

 When you picture Japan, you probably think of the bamboo forest in Kyoto, Osaka castle, Kinkakuji, and this: Itsukushima Shrine, the huge torii gate that proudly stands out at sea with waves crashing against it.
 Residing in Hiroshima Bay, the island of Itsukushima (often called Miyajima or ‘shrine island’), is a tranquil place of natural beauty and tons of hiking trails.
 If this place isn’t on your bucket list, what on Earth is?

-Incredibly, the atomic bomb that was dropped on Hiroshima at the end of World War II in 1945 fell almost exactly on this dome, exploding in the air just above it.
+Incredibly, the atomic bomb that was dropped on Hiroshima, Japan, at the end of World War II in 1945 fell almost exactly on this dome, exploding in the air just above it.
 And yet the dome survived.
 While it may not be beautiful, this dome is important.
 Like Auschwitz in Poland, the dome serves as a cold reminder of that day — and how human beings can do better moving forward.
 It’s sombre, grim, but necessary sight.

 Japan, 〒730-0811 Hiroshima-ken, Hiroshima-shi, Naka-ku, Nakajimachō, 1, 広島市中区中島町1丁目1